anjoru/RUIZ-MADA-project/README.md

 # Overview
+Most of the work associated with Part 3 is in the R/eda-code folder. it is still under development, as is the manuscript.

 The file for Part 2 is located here:/R/processing-code/MADAproject_pt2_ruiz.qmd This file will contain all the material needed to reproduce the processing of the data and limited exploration described in the manuscript.